BlairFarris/Mario-jump/README.md

 ### Javascript
 Make sure you have all the files downloaded and you may then open the file named "Assignment 7" in your browser of choice to play.
 ### Python
 Make sure you have all the files downloaded and run the game file using python.
-Pygame will be necessary.
+The Pygame library is necessary to run the program.